spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 ### Deploying JupyterHub to the EKS cluster via helm

-From the top directory of jupyterhub-deploy clone, run `tools/deploy-all`.
+From the top directory of jupyterhub-deploy clone, run `deploy-all`.
 The final output of this command will be the hub's ingress, indicated by "EXTERNAL-IP".

 ##  Set up DNS with Route-53